Individual and Society A&B

 Philosophical Texts and Methods/Independent Study

-This module equips students with the research and essay writing skills for studying philosophy at the undergraduate level.
-Students receive lectures and tutorials on those skills.
+This module equips students with the research and essay writing skills for studying philosophy at undergraduate level.
 In the first semester tutorials focus on putting those skills into practice with a range of selected philosophical topics, whilst in the second semester students select a philosophical topic of their own to produce a single assessed essay on.

 This module introduces some of the main themes and issues in 20th century and contemporary analytic metaethics.